-This section describes how to access data by creating a database link.
+Access data remotely by creating a database link.

-Because the Workspace home page runs in an Oracle database, you have access to all distributed Oracle database capabilities.
+Because Oracle Application Express runs in the Oracle database, you have access to all distributed Oracle database capabilities.
 Typically, you perform distributed database operations using database links.

 A database link is a schema object in one database that enables you to access objects on another database.
 Once you have created the database link you can access the remote objects by appending